Javan surili

 This colobine species has a sacculated stomach to assist the breakdown in the cellulose from the leaves it feeds on.
 It has a small, slender face and tail, and large round stomachs.
 Its coloring ranges from dark gray to white.
 Leaf monkeys tend to be active during the day, spending up to 5 hours grooming themselves.

-Distribution
+Distribution and habitat

-The Javan surili is found in the western half of Java, Indonesia.
+The Javan surili occurs in the western half of Java, Indonesia.
 It ranges as far east as Mt.
 Lawu on the border with East Java.
-According to a recent study, this species is mostly confined to Sundaland due to changes in the geography, sea level and vegetation that occurred during the Pleistocene era, and partly due to the type of vegetation and soil there today.
-The Javan surili lives in primary and secondary lowland rainforests, with an altitudnal range of 2500 meters.
+It is mostly confined to Sundaland due to changes in the geography, sea level and vegetation that occurred during the Pleistocene, and partly due to the type of vegetation and soil there today.
+The Javan surili lives in primary and secondary lowland rainforests up to an elevation of 2500 m.

 Ecology

 The Javan surili mostly consumes leaves, however, it will also consume flowers, fruits, and seeds.
 This species appears to be more folivorous than any other member of the genus Presbytis, with over 62% of its overall diet composed of young leaves and 6% of mature leaves.